BestTimesToVisit.com Logo

 culture

-Dress modestly, especially when visiting religious sites or more conservative areas.
-A simple 'Jambo' (hello) and a smile go a long way in showing respect and friendliness to locals.
-Learn a few basic Swahili phrases – it's appreciated!
+Dress modestly, especially when visiting religious sites.
+A simple 'Jambo' (hello) goes a long way.
+Learn a few basic Swahili phrases – it shows respect and enhances your interactions with locals.

 food